KennethVDS/snekman/README.md

     this.xSpeed = scale * 1;
     this.ySpeed = 0;
 ```

+- First we define a few variables like the x and y position where we want our snake to appear.
+We also define the speed of our movement wich in this case just means a + 1 every time.

 ```JS
 this.draw = function() {
         ctx.fillStyle = "#ff5050";
         ctx.fillRect(this.x, this.y, scale * 2, scale * 2);
     }
 ```

+- This standard draw function will create a square that is double the size of the scale.

 ```JS
 this.update = function() {
         this.x += this.xSpeed;